 Butter is heated and the milk solids and impurities get separated, leaving behind a golden liquid that has no effect on those sensitive to Lactose, thus making it safe for them to consume.

 The first advice, when one complains of constipation or indigestion in my family, has been to drink a cup of warm milk with ghee before going to bed.

-Ghee, I have learnt, is a source of ‘Butyrate’, a fatty acid necessary to support a healthy digestive system.
-It provides energy to the colon cells, and helps support healthy microbes in the gastrointestinal tract to enhance digestion and elimination.
+Ghee, I have learned, is a source of ‘Butyrate’, a fatty acid necessary to support a healthy digestive system.
+It provides energy to the colon cells and helps support healthy microbes in the gastrointestinal tract to enhance digestion and elimination.

 3 Strengthens our bones: